josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

 We tried eight methods for modeling and picked out the best one with the highest R Square Score.
 However, we didn't do enough work on the feature selection and parameter setting part.
 One could get a more accurate estimation if one used some metrics to delete some idle attributes or used grid search to find better parameters.

 * ***Availablity:***
 Our research is only restricted to Austin and the university refers to the University of Texas, at Austin.
-If you want to research other cites, you can change the parameters in API, and if you want to change the colleges, you should edit the code in the file called get_lat_lon.py and get_zipcode.py.
+If you want to research other cities, you can change the parameters in API, and if you want to change the colleges, you should edit the code in the file called get_lat_lon.py and get_zipcode.py.
 In this way, you are able to investigate the renting market around universities in the US.